 One of my most popular past blog posts is Vision Boards: A Quick Story.
 I wrote it months before the DVD The Secret was released.
-Then John Assaraf’s story of manifesting his giant mansion by using vision boards (in The Secret) popularized the concept.
+Then John Assaraf’s story of manifesting his giant mansion by using vision boards and the law of attraction (in The Secret) popularized the concept.
 Many of us, however, have been doing them for years.
 (I’ve been using them at my women’s retreats for about 5 years now.)
 And the value of a vision board goes way beyond just mansions and gold watches!
 In this post, I’ll cover how to make a vision board for future success.

 Before you learn how to make a vision board read “What is a vision board“.

 A vision board (also called a Treasure Map or a Visual Explorer or Creativity Collage) is typically a poster board or cork board on which you paste or collage images that you’ve cut out from various magazines.
 It’s simple.
 Really.
 If you don’t believe me, check out my free ebook “The Complete Guide to Vision Boards“.

 The idea behind this is that when you surround yourself with images of your ideal life, who you want to become, what you want to have, where you want to live, or where you want to vacation, your life changes to match those images and those desires through the power of visualization.

 For instance, before I ever started performing music and I had no idea how I’d ever get a gig, write enough songs, or assemble a press kit, I drew a picture of myself in a bar with people watching me perform (I’m a terrible visual artist, so I actually had to label the people “people!”).
 And though it wasn’t the only factor in making it happen, I had a calendar full of bar and coffeehouse gigs by the next year.